Shreyas9400/SearchGPT/README.md

 ## Contribution

 Contributions to this project are welcome!
 Please feel free to submit issues or pull requests on the project's GitHub repository.

+## Contact

+For any queries feel free to reach out @desai.shreyas94@gmail.com or discord - shreyas094